tscilipoti/flux-angular2/README.md

 This package is currently in **BETA**

 ## Overview
-This is a node package that contains an implementation of the flux pattern as described by facebook here: [flux](https://facebook.github.io/flux/docs/overview.html)
+This is a node package that contains an implementation of the flux pattern as described by [facebook](https://facebook.github.io/flux/docs/overview.html).
 This package is designed to work with [ECMAScript 6](https://github.com/lukehoban/es6features/blob/master/README.md) classes.

 ## Guide